Partial Timeline of the Empyraeum.

 317 EA, Alexander vanishes from his audience chamber in Alexandria within the presence of two very unimaginative Dracograth.
 Searches of the palace, the fortress, and the city find no trace of him.
 His closest friends and advisors decide to keep his absence quiet as they have no idea for how long he will be absent.
 They are certain he is not dead.
 No body or even blood was found.
 No ransom demands were made.
 They are sure he will be back any moment.

-None suspect it will be close to two thousand years until they see him again...
+None suspect it will be over two thousand years until they see him again...